hypervel/hypervel.org/docs/docs/packages.md

 ::: note
 Unlike service providers, config providers don't have direct approach to register your resources to the application.
 You can only declare your resource assets to be published.

 Also, resource path in Hyperf framework has strong coupling with `BASE_PATH` constant.
-If you use helper functions like `base_path`, `storage_path`, `resource_path`, etc, it will only work in Laravel Hyperf.
+If you use helper functions like `base_path`, `storage_path`, `resource_path`, etc, it will only work in Hypervel.
 :::

 ## Service Providers

-[Service providers](/docs/providers) are the connection point between your package and Laravel Hyperf.
-A service provider is responsible for binding things into Laravel Hyperf's [service container](/docs/container) and informing Laravel Hyperf where to load package resources such as views, configuration, and language files.
+[Service providers](/docs/providers) are the connection point between your package and Hypervel.
+A service provider is responsible for binding things into Hypervel's [service container](/docs/container) and informing Hypervel where to load package resources such as views, configuration, and language files.

-A service provider extends the `LaravelHyperf\Support\ServiceProvider` class and contains two methods: `register` and `boot`.
-The base `ServiceProvider` class is located in the `laravel-hyperf/support` Composer package, which you should add to your own package's dependencies.
+A service provider extends the `Hypervel\Support\ServiceProvider` class and contains two methods: `register` and `boot`.
+The base `ServiceProvider` class is located in the `hypervel/support` Composer package, which you should add to your own package's dependencies.
 To learn more about the structure and purpose of service providers, check out [their documentation](/docs/providers).

 ## Resources